 Archaeology spans a very broad subject area, and the course allows study of topics ranging across the humanities, the social sciences and the sciences.
 Students with almost any combination of subjects can apply; there are no specific required or recommended courses.
 We welcome applications from students studying humanistic fields such as History, English, Classics, and ancient languages, social sciences such as Geography, Sociology, Psychology, or Anthropology, and sciences such as Biology, Physics, Chemistry, and Mathematics.

 The application process

 Candidates should expect two interviews, one about general preparation and one subject-specific.
 Applicants are not expected to have any standard background in archaeology, as the field is highly varied, there are many relevant backgrounds and the subject is often not taught in schools; however, they should be prepared to discuss their relevant interests and potential directions they may wish to follow.
 All applicants who are called for interview will sit an online written assessment shortly before their interview, based on the reading of unseen material.
-This written assessment, which lasts for an hour, is designed to assess the ability to interpret texts and to write.
+This written assessment, which lasts for 60 minutes, plus 30 minutes reading time, is designed to assess the ability to interpret texts and to write.
 Again, no special preparation or prior knowledge is required.
 This will be the same assessment across all Colleges and more information can be found on the University website.

 Typical conditional offers

 Our typical conditional offer for Archaeology is A*AA at A level.
 IB offers are usually for a minimum of 40-42 points with 776 or 777 in Higher Level subjects.
 Offers are designed to be realistic, taking into account individual circumstances, and to reflect potential and likely levels of achievement.
 Most of those who receive offers will attain the grades required.